 My kids want to come boulder, what do I do next?

 - You will need to actively supervise your children.
 Children 13 and under who want to boulder must be closely supervised by an adult (be a helicopter parent).

 - You can purchase a day pass and gear when you arrive.

 My kids want to try top roping (the tall walls), what do I do next?

-- We do not offer top roping at Hollywood Boulders.
-You will need to visit Cliffs of Id.
+- We do not offer top roping at The Post while the gym is under construction.
+You will need to visit Cliffs of Id in the meantime.